Race Across Scotland

 Invite friends, earn credit

-After booking your event, invite your friends to join you and you'll get £5 credit if they make it their first Let's Do This booking.
+After registering for this event, invite your friends to join you and if it's their first booking on Let's Do This you'll get 5%* off your next event with GB Ultras.

 Where and when